-Please describe your current role
+Please describe your role or position within your workplace.

 My role includes team and resource management; team mentoring and training; project and programme management; cost management; preparing fee proposals and bid documents; promotion and marketing of the services offered by the transport team; project analysis and design work; and report writing.

-I expect so but we take it all in a day’s work, never expecting one job to be the same as another, always presenting new challenges, so I don’t really identify that a particular job is more unusual or high profile than another, we just get on with it.
+I expect so, but we take it all in a day’s work, never expecting one job to be the same as another, always presenting new challenges, so I don’t really identify that a particular job is more unusual or high profile than another, we just get on with it.

-I first heard about the Chartered Institution of Highways and Transportation (CIHT) when working in local authority, where membership was highly regarded.
+I first heard about the Chartered Institution of Highways and Transportation (CIHT) when working in a local authority, where membership of the professional institution was highly regarded.
 At Pick Everard I set about re-evaluating where I could take my professional career.
-My first thought was to find out what the Institution could offer.
-I was pleased to find that, with its particular relevance to my areas of interest, the routes to membership and to becoming a Chartered Engineer, CIHT was the institution that most suited my professional needs and career aspirations.
+My first thought was to find out what the institution could offer.
+I was pleased to find that, with its particular relevance to my areas of interest, the routes to membership and to becoming a Chartered Engineer (CEng), CIHT was the institution that most suited my professional needs and career aspirations.
 I was delighted to be accepted as a member.

-I had undertaken an approved graduate engineer training programme, whilst working for Leicester City Council.
+I had undertaken an approved graduate engineer training programme, while working for Leicester City Council.
 This, along with my BEng (Hons) and MSc, allowed me to progress via the standard route.
 I was assigned a mentor by CIHT and received a great deal of support from my manager.
 I was the first person at Pick Everard to go through the process through CIHT.
 As I was quite late in finally deciding to take my CEng review, having raised a family first, I had a great deal of previous work experience covering a variety of areas to draw on when writing up my submission document.
 I had kept records of it all over the years, so this made writing up my submission document relatively straightforward.

 It has boosted my confidence and my credibility enormously.
 It has allowed me to demonstrate the standards required by my employer to qualify for promotion and to improve the credentials of the firm when bidding for work.